arnaudmaret/arnaudmaret.github.io/_pages/cluster.md

 The aim of this workshop is to gain a deeper understanding of these interplay thanks to three mini-courses held by experts as well as some research talks.
 The IWH will provide us with a charming environment for discussions towards further explorations and perspectives.

 The workshop is aimed at graduate students and senior scientists interested in the topic.
 There will be *three minicourses and six research talks*.
-You can download the abstract [here](http://arnaudmaret.github.io/files/cluster-abstract.pdf).
+You can download **the abstracts** [here](http://arnaudmaret.github.io/files/cluster-abstract.pdf).

 ## when and where?